Fall 2021 information

 The Fall 2021 Schedule of Classes is available online, and registration opened April 26.
 Student responses to the fall 2021 planning survey indicate that students desire options, and we are excited that the fall 2021 schedule will provide a variety of course modalities.

 The fall semester will see a substantially higher percentage of in-person classes, with a mix of hybrid classes (in-person and online) and online-only classes.
 Many courses, regardless of the modality, will likely be technology-assisted through the use of Canvas, the learning management system.
-In addition, we plan to expand the mini-mester options for students that began in spring 2021.

 Offices providing academic, career and financial support to students will be open for in-person appointments but will also continue to offer virtual appointments.
 Some of these units have been offering in-person appointments for limited hours during the 2020-21 school year but will be expanding to offer more in-person hours in the fall.
 Hours and other details will be available on each office’s website.